RayhanaAkterDev/crisis-vault/@diit_6th_semester/CSE-530221 » Computer Network/Mid question list.md

 - [ ] What is computer network? #ch1
 - [ ] Classified different types of network according to distance.
+	- Mention different types of mobility in a wireless LAN.
 - [ ] How does computer network differ from distribution system? #ch1
 - [ ] Write down some of the design issues that should be considered for an efficient network. #ch1
 - [ ] Mention the difference between connectionless an connection oriented network system. #ch1